MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/colors.md

 <Label Text="Tiny Alpha plus RGB" BackgroundColor="#C0F0" />
 ```

+> [!NOTE]
+> When using XAML compilation, color names are case insensitive and therefore can be written in lowercase.
+For more information about XAML compilation, see [XAML Compilation](~/xamarin-forms/xaml/xamlc.md).

 ## Summary

 The Xamarin.Forms `Color` class is used to create platform-aware color references.
 It can be used in shared code and XAML.